 Stock-based incentives have been a supplemental component of compensation for CryoLife's executive officers, and certain other employees, since the formation of CryoLife.
-CryoLife adopted formal incentive stock option plans in 1984, 1989, 1993, 1998, 2002, and 2004.
-In the past, CryoLife also made grants of non-qualified options under an informal stock option program.
+CryoLife adopted equity incentive plans in 1984, 1989, 1993, 1998, 2002, and 2004.

 Option grants made by CryoLife have generally vested at a rate of 20% per year and have had a term of five and one-half years.
 These options also usually expire upon termination of employment, except in the event of disability or death, in which case the term of the option may continue for some time thereafter.